Turkey–United States relations: Iran (Natural gas)

 On the morning of January 24, 1993, Uğur Mumcu was killed by a C-4 plastic bomb.
-The assassination was initially connected by the investigation to Iran.
+The investigation initially connected the assassination to Iran.
 It was claimed that Iran's Ministry of Intelligence employed the Hezbollah to carry out the assassination.
 Against the negative public opinion on Iran, the Tabriz–Ankara pipeline was a priority to the 54th government of Turkey.
-In 1996, PM Erbakan visited Tehran for the pipeline project which Iran's cooperation against PKK was part of the negotiations.
-This visit perceived as a snub to Iran and Libya Sanctions Act.
+In 1996, PM Erbakan visited Tehran for the pipeline project, and Iran's cooperation against the PKK was part of the negotiations.
+This visit was perceived as a snub to the Iran and Libya Sanctions Act.
 R. Nicholas Burns said: 'We have made very clear to the Turkish government that Iran is a state that should be isolated.
 We think that business-as-usual relations with Iran are not wise.'